FormingWorlds/Erebus.jl/README.md

 Julia package to simulate the hydrology in planetesimals[^1].

-A MSc project at ETH Zurich under the supervision of Taras Gerya (ETHZ) and [Tim Lichtenberg](https://github.com/timlichtenberg) (Oxford).
+A MSc project at ETH Zurich under the supervision of Taras Gerya (ETH Zurich) and [Tim Lichtenberg](https://github.com/timlichtenberg) (University of Oxford).

 [^1]: Based on: Gerya, T. (2019).
 Introduction to Numerical Geodynamic Modelling (2nd ed.).
 Cambridge: Cambridge University Press, [doi:10.1017/9781316534243](https://doi.org/10.1017/9781316534243).